 Breast augmentation has consistently been one of the most popular, highly satisfying cosmetic surgeries in the United States.
 However, problems can arise in rare cases, and patients sometimes change their preferences.
 Therefore, a good cosmetic surgeon must be capable of performing revisionary breast procedures or breast implant removal.

-A wide range of issues can prompt this type of procedure, but here are some of the well-known reasons a patient may choose to have a revisionary breast procedure.
+A wide range of issues can prompt this type of procedure, but here are some of the well-known reasons a patient may choose to have a revisionary breast procedure:

-- Change in implant size preferences
+- Change in implant size preference

 - Switch from saline to silicone implants

 - Scar revision procedure

 - Desire to remove implant